A. Just some nobody on the Internet who likes classic video games and not much else.

 <iframe src="https://player.twitch.tv/?video=v35722854&autoplay=false" frameborder="0" scrolling="no" height="378" width="620"></iframe><a href="https://www.twitch.tv/undefined?tt_medium=live_embed&tt_content=text_link" style="padding:2px 0px 4px; display:block; width:345px; font-weight:normal; font-size:10px; text-decoration:underline;">Watch live video from on www.twitch.tv</a>

 Q. Do you have any plans to return to Youtube?

-A. If they weed out the legions of toxic morons who think spending 24 hours a day mouthing off to strangers on the internet over any petty, stupid thing they can is their one true calling in life, then maybe.
+A. If they weed out the legions of cancerous, bigoted manchildren who think spending 24 hours a day mouthing off to strangers on the internet over any petty, stupid thing they can is their one true calling in life, then maybe.
 Otherwise, I'll stick to Twitch for the foreseeable future.

 Q. What are you going to play next?

 A. I have no real schedule planned for games; I just play whatever I feel like showing off.
-For a list of games I plan to (eventually) get around to, but most of what I decide to play is based on "whatever mood strikes me at the time".
+I do have a list of games I plan to eventually get around to, but most of what I decide to play is based on "whatever mood strikes me at the time".